A resistance test shows whether HIV is resistant to your current meds. The test doesn’t always tell you about previous drugs.

 Genotype resistance tests are the only type of test that is likely to be used in the UK in 2015.

 A genotypic resistance test looks at the structure of your virus and how it has changed from normal ‘wild-type’ virus.
 Different changes are associated with resistance to different drugs.

-Checking the changes in your virus gives a good idea of which drugs are unlikely to work.
+This gives a good idea of which drugs will not work.